 Work of Church Elder Is Local.-The work of a church elder is confined to the church electing him.
-It is not permissible for a conference committee by vote to confer on a local church elder the status of an ordained minister by asking him to serve other churches as elder.
+It is not permissible for a conference committee by vote to confer on a local church elder the status of an ordained minister. by asking him to serve other churches as elder.
 If there exists the need for such service, the conference committee may recommend to the church or churches requiring the service that they elect him and ask him to serve them also.
 Thus by election, one individual may, when necessary, serve more than one church at a time.
+When such an arrangement is made, however, it should be in counsel with the conference committee.
 This authority is inherent in the church, and not in the conference committee.
 The only way men may be qualified for serving the church at large in the capacity of elder, is by ordination to the gospel ministry.